ghc-proposals/ghc-proposals/proposals/0545-deterministic-operator-parsing.md

 The specific values in the tables.

+How should fixity declarations in modules compiled with this extension be handled?
+Should it even be allowed?
+How would this affect users of the operator that don't use the extension?
+Would it use the same rules, or would it use simplified rules that can assign the operator a concrete integer precedence?

 ## Implementation Plan

 I, Las Safin, would implement this change, assuming minor guidance is given (wrt. where to look in GHC).